Official advice for New Zealanders living and travelling overseas

 General Travel Advice

-Medical services in Timor-Leste are very limited and New Zealanders travelling or resident in Timor-Leste should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+Medical services in Timor-Leste are very limited and pharmaceuticals are difficult to obtain.
+New Zealanders travelling or resident in Timor-Leste should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders undertaking adventure activities such as diving, should note there is no hyperbaric chamber in Timor-Leste.
 If diving, check that you are covered by your travel insurance policy and always ensure safety standards are in place.